-Guy Marchant had great success with his books as evidenced by the number of people who started publishing their versions of La Danse Macabre.
-The picture to the right is from a book published in 1500 by Trepperel, printed by Nicole de la Barre of Paris.
+Guy Marchant must have had great success with his books, judging by the number of publishers who started issuing their versions of La Danse Macabre.

-The woodcuts are not copies of Marchant's book but of another publisher, Vèrard.
-This is not obvious at first,(1) for the copies are quite coarse.
-In Vérard's (and Marchant's) books the dancing couples appear two by two under an arcade, but because of the format of the book there's only one couple per page — with arcade and columns.
+The woodcuts are not copies of Marchant's book but of another publisher, Antoine Vérard.
+This is not obvious at first,(1) since the copies are quite coarse.
+In Vérard's (and Marchant's) books the dancing couples appear two by two under an arcade, but owing to the narrow format of the book there's only one couple per page — with neither arcades nor columns.

 |2.||Sign. a.ij.
 Cut of l'acteur, with the foregoing extract, after which is the speech of the Deaths.
 Reverse.
 The same continued; no cut.|